enwaiax/peer2profit/README.md

 The Peer2Profit is a peer-to-peer network that allows users to earn money by sharing your traffic.

-This project is the **first docker image** for Peer2Profit in the whole Internet, even earlier than the official Peer2Profit.
+This project is the **first docker image** for Peer2Profit in the whole Internet, even earlier than the Peer2Profit official image.

 It has below features:

-1. Supporting two types of image based on Alpine and Debian11.
+1. Supporting two tags of image based on Alpine and Debian11.
 The tag `alpine` is absolutely the smallest image, and the tag `latest` is the most common image.

 2. The script `peer2fly.sh` will help will help with below steps
    - Install the necessary packages